 The Hero's Journey

 What if we approach the tarot deck as a way to explore the sacred?
 As a path for learning about ourselves as spiritual adventurers?
-As a toolbox or medicine bag that can help us heal the world?
+As a toolbox or medicine kit to help us heal the world by healing ourselves?

-Read the two excerpts below, do the physical exercise, and post your experience in the comments.
+Read the two excerpts below, do the physical exercise, and post your experience in the Facebook group.

 The Hero's Journey Monomyth